Cesiribacter andamanensis

-Cesiribacter andamanensis is a Gram-negative, rod-shaped and non-motile bacterium from the genus Cesiribacter which has been isolated from soil from a mud volcano on the Andaman Islands, a Union Territory of India.
+Cesiribacter andamanensis is a Gram-negative, rod-shaped and non-motile bacterium from the family Cesiribacteraceae which has been isolated from soil from a mud volcano on the Andaman Islands, a Union Territory of India.
 The bacterium was closest to the genus Marivirga.
-The growth was observed at 18-37 degree Celsius but had the most growth around 30-37 degree Celsius.
+The growth was observed at 18–37 °C but had the most growth around 30–37 °C.